justinrummel/jr.com-mm/_posts/2012-11-09-macit-2013-sessions.md

     caption: "Photo credit: [**Apple, Inc**](http://www.apple.com)"
 ---

-For my fifth year in a row, I'll be presenting at [Macworld MacIT conference][MacIT] in January of 2013!
+For my fifth year in a row, I'll be presenting at Macworld MacIT conference in January of 2013!
 I'll be presenting on two topics this year:

 ### Thursday Jan 31st, from 10:20am - 11:05am
 [IT801: What has changed with Mountain Lion Server]({{ site.url }}/macit-2013-it801-what-has-changed-with-mountain-lion-server/)